 Install the O-ring (4) in the groove in the O.D. of the suction head and lubricate it with light grease.
-Position the suction head over the studs (20).
+Position the suction head over the studs (5) and secure with the hardware (2 and 3).

 Discharge Check Valve Reassembly And Installation